EMPAT94/empat94.github.io/_gs/Chapter 20 - Speed Levelling 2.md

 "So how do I etch a Rune?"
 I insisted.
 By now, we knew that while the bot wouldn't outright refuse to answer a question, there were some she preferred over others.
 If asked about anything unrelated to this world, she moved away from the interlocutor to signify her disinterest.
 If asked something related to the system and lore of this world, however, she was unusually forthcoming - mostly.

-"Etching a Rune is not dissimilar to casting a spell," she replied as if expecting me to understand.
+"Etching a Rune is similar to casting a Spell, except that it executes at a later time instead of immediately." she replied as if expecting me to understand.

 I did not ask anything else, instead trying to internalize the new information.
 'So etched spells are just like compiled binaries.
-Instead of writing the function and calling it, you compile the source and install it on an physical object.
+Instead of writing the function and calling it, you compile the source and "install" it on an physical object.
 Interesting!
 I wonder if I can reverse engineer it with Identify.'
 With that thought, I held the ring in my palm and selected it.
 "Identify," I spoke out loud and a new window opened up.

 ---